telerik/blazor-docs/components/filemanager/overview.md

     async Task OnCreateHandler(FileManagerCreateEventArgs args)
     {
-        //the new item data is hardcoded for the purpose of the example var newFolder = args.Item as FlatFileEntry;
+        // the new item data is hardcoded for the purpose of the example var newFolder = args.Item as FlatFileEntry;

         var parent = GetParent(newFolder, DirectoryPath);